rchellasamy/ECSE4320_Advanced_Computer_Systems_Projects/Project_A4/README.md

 **Analysis:**

-* Larger tables reduce cache residency
-* Coarse-grained design becomes bottlenecked even earlier
+As the table grows, cache locality decreases and synchronization overhead dominates earlier.
+Coarse-grained locking becomes a bottleneck at low thread counts.

 ### Insert-Only Workload